-Despite what you might believe, there are plenty of games for teenagers you’ll approve and they’ll enjoy.
+Despite what you might believe, there are plenty of fun games for teenagers you’ll approve and they’ll enjoy.
 If you’re like me, you prefer to have the teens hang at your house so that you know what they’re up to.
 It’s actually pretty easy to make your house the teen destination for good, clean fun.
 Even better, these are all indoor games that can be played any time of year.

 Teen Board Games